Category: Italian

 Garlic Penne Pasta And Veggies is a meatless pasta dish with garlic, spinach, tomatoes, chickpeas and Parmesan.
 It's ready in 20 minutes!

 If you’re looking for a meatless main dish that is full of flavor and takes practically no time at all to prepare, I think you’ll enjoy this tasty meal!
 Penne pasta is paired with a light garlic, Parmesan and veggie sauce.
-This dish includes garbanzo beans (chickpeas) for added protein, fresh tomatoes, baby spinach and garlic, which bring color, texture, and flavor to the pasta.

 It’s a cinch to make, and is ready in 20 minutes, because you make the sauce and veggies while the pasta cooks!
 How’s that for convenience?
 Let me show you how to make this meal: